 Some activities, including Clinical Reasoning Conferences, require mandatory preparation such as pre-tests.
 As part of the “Professionalism” component of each course, students are required to complete the preparatory activity by the specified deadline.

 A student who does not complete a mandatory preparatory activity should email the course coordinator, with a copy to the course director, stating the reason the activity was not completed.
-If the course director determines, after discussion with the Office of Medical Education, that the failure to complete an assignment was not excused, one percentage point will be deducted from the final course average.
+If the course director determines, after discussion with the one of the Education Deans, that the failure to complete an assignment was not excused, one percentage point will be deducted from the final course average.
 The student will be notified accordingly.

 The doctoring course has additional mandatory activities that are described in the course syllabus.
 The syllabus describes the point values of these activities and their weight in the final course grade.

-The Standard Grading System: Clerkship and Advanced Clerkship Year Curriculum:
+The Standard Grading System: Clerkship and Advanced Clerkship Curriculum:

 The standard grading system for the third and fourth (Clerkship and Advanced Clerkship) years provides three levels of credit (Honors, High Pass and Pass) and three levels of non-credit (Fail, Incomplete and Withdrawn).